canonical/wordpress-k8s-operator/README.md

 * `ports`.
 Custom images may require additional ports to be opened, such as those providing monitoring or metrics endpoints.

-Additional runtine configuration is specified as YAML snippets in the charm config.
+Additional runtime configuration is specified as YAML snippets in the charm config.
 Both `container_config` and `container_secrets` items are provided, and they are combined together. `container_config` gets logged, `container_secrets` does not.
 This allows you to configure customized